Anirudh025/ParagonHero_Obsidian/School_Studies/!Physics/Electric Fields.md

 - E = F/q E - Electric Field Strength

 Uniform Electric Fields
-- A uniform field is hw
+- A uniform field is where the electric field strength is the same at all points in the field